Equity Release & Joint Ownership

 Author: Pete Mugleston

-If you’re looking into equity release, it’s likely you’re over 55 years of age and are hoping to benefit from taking money out of your property for a particular reason.
+If you’re looking into equity release, you’re likely over 55 years of age and hoping to benefit from taking money out of your property for a particular reason.
 So how does it work if, like most people, you have a joint mortgage with your spouse or partner?

-Here we look into whether equity release for joint ownership is possible, what the implications are, what happens if you’re outside the criteria, what the alternatives might be, and how a professional advisor can help steer you through the application process.
+Here, we examine whether equity release for joint ownership is possible, the implications, what happens if you fall outside the criteria, the alternatives, and how a professional advisor can help you through the application process.

 Can you get equity release on a jointly-owned property?

 Yes, you can.
-As long as both homeowners meet the eligibility criteria individually, joint equity release is as straightforward as a joint mortgage would be.
-The risks come into play when the situation is not quite as linear, such as age differences or who is on the title deeds, which we will go into in more detail further down.
+As long as both homeowners meet the eligibility criteria individually, a joint equity release is as straightforward as a joint mortgage.
+The risks come into play when the situation is not quite as linear, such as age differences or who is on the title deeds, which we will go into further down.

-If your circumstance is within the confines of traditional joint equity release regulations – that is, that you equally own the property, that you’re both over 55, and your property meets the necessary benchmarks of the lender – you are considered ‘joint tenants’ and this form of financing in later life should be open to you.
+Suppose your circumstance is within the confines of traditional joint equity release regulations.
+In that case, you equally own the property, you’re both over 55, and your property meets the necessary benchmarks of the lender – you are considered ‘joint tenants’, and this form of financing in later life should be open to you.

 You should still be fully aware of the ramifications of releasing equity, and working with an experienced equity release broker is an ideal way of ensuring you know what to expect and whether this kind of borrowing is right for you both.